Southwest employee hospitalized after being punched by passenger, police say - NewsBreak

 ( NewsNation Now ) — A Southwest Airlines employee was assaulted and hospitalized after being punched in the head by an unruly female passenger on a flight, police said Sunday.

-The incident occurred during the boarding process for Southwest Flight 4976 from Dallas Love Field airport to New York’s La Guardia airport on Saturday.9-year-old Astroworld concertgoer dies, death toll now 10
+The incident occurred during the boarding process for Southwest Flight 4976 from Dallas Love Field airport to New York’s La Guardia airport on Saturday.

 Police arrested and charged Jackson with aggravated assault, according to the Dallas Police Department.
 The agent was taken to a local hospital but was released Saturday night and is at home resting, said Southwest Airlines spokesperson Chris Mainz.